Our first 30 years – Community Christian Fellowship

 During the 2000s, CCF’s congregation continued to grow, requiring more expansion and building projects.
 Due to the crowded conditions in our sanctuary, CCF began having two Sunday morning services on March 12, 2006.
 During that year a large, two-story addition with a fellowship hall, industrial kitchen and lots of classroom & office space was built onto the west side of the existing building, all done without going into debt, thanks to the generosity and faithfulness of the CCF church body.
 In November 2006, a large modular building was donated which was renovated and used as a High School youth facility.
 Further expansions of the sanctuary took place in 2008 to make room for our growing church family.

 By the spring of 2011 the men serving as elders were Steve Miller, Herb Haines, Burt Forney, Ben Davis, Russell Bailiff, Kevin Karrenbrock and Randy Willmon, Ron Garrison having gone to be with Jesus on July 22, 2010.

-Community Christian Fellowship has experienced the faithfulness of God in many ways throughout the past quarter of a century.
+Community Christian Fellowship has experienced the faithfulness of God in many ways throughout the past few decades.
 We serve a wonderful Father who deserves our whole-hearted praise, worship & devotion.
 As our church motto states, we want to keep Reaching Up to know the Father’s heart, Reaching In to build Godly lives and healthy relationships, and Reaching Out to our local community and beyond with the hopeful message of Jesus.
 As the Lord continues to write CCF’s history, come be a part of our future.